PoochyEXE/PoochyEXE.github.io/pachinkremental/README.md

 ## Changelog

+### v0.12.2 beta (2021-04-12)
+* Fix bug where prismatic effects (Opal Ball ripple, Beach Ball score text, etc.) failed to render on the first frame.
+Thanks again to Leidwesen for the bug report!

 ### v0.12.1 beta (2021-04-12)
 * Fix exploit where Beach Ball timer could be extended by pausing script execution (e.g. minimizing the window or switching away from the tab).
 Thanks to Leidwesen for the bug report!
 * Add scientific notation.